 Dr. Alexander (Sandy) Kunej (pronounced Koo'nay) graduated from the University of Waterloo in 1991, with his Honours Bachelor of Science Degree specializing in Kinesiology.
 That same year, he was accepted into the Canadian Memorial Chiropractic College, graduating in 1995 with his Doctor of Chiropractic.
 He also completed a one year post graduate program focusing on chiropractic care for infants, children and expectant mothers.
 In the process, becoming a Fellow of the International Chiropractic Pediatrics Association (FICPA).

-Dr. Sandy has a successful and well respected practice, Family Care Chiropractic, established in 1996.
-He focuses on care for people of all ages who want to release their inborn healing power, realizing and optimizing their true potential in life, naturally!
+Dr. Sandy has a successful and well respected practice, Family Care Chiropractic, established in 1996, with over 25 years experience, he focuses on care for people of all ages who want to release their inborn healing power, realizing and optimizing their true potential in life, naturally!

-Dr. Sandy resides in Brantford with his wife, dentist Dr. Heidi Kurtz, their two sons, Noah and Markus, and their daughter Erika.
+Dr. Sandy resides in Brantford with his wife, dentist Dr. Heidi Kurtz, their two sons, Noah & Markus, and their daughter, Erika.